 These examples are in G major and G minor, respectively, but since they are moveable scales, I suggest you learn then all over the fretboard using the notes on the sixth string as the roots.
 Practice them with a metronome, of course.

-Now get out there and pick up your guitar and play, just like yesterday, people!
+Now get out there and pick up your guitar and play, just like yesterday!
 Thanks again for reading and as always any feedback is always welcome and encouraged.

-Guitarist Richard Rossicone is a veteran of the New York City and Long Island original and cover band scene.
+Richard Rossicone is a veteran of the NYC/Long Island original/cover band scene.
 He's been playing since he was 8, when he attended his first concert (Kiss) and saw Pete Townshend smash a guitar.
 He has studied with various instructors over the years, which led him to a career in music therapy.
 He began his educational journey at Queensboro Community College, where the faculty introducing him to classical music.
 He received his associate's degree in fine arts in 1997 and went on to receive his bachelor's in music therapy in 2001 and his master's in music therapy from New York University in 2004.
-He's been Board Certified as a music therapist since 2002.
 Richard continued his studies at C.W.
 Post University, pursuing a second master's degree in classical guitar performance and music history, studying under Harris Becker.
 He's been teaching guitar, piano and theory since 2002 and in 2006 started his own company, Rossicone Music Studios.
 Visit him at Axgrinder.com and his Complete Guitarist Facebook page.